ernestbuffington/freeking/README.md

 # freeking

+Note: The code quality of this right now is very poor, rushing through things as this is just a hobby project.

 freeking is an open source reimplementation of [Kingpin: Life of Crime](https://en.wikipedia.org/wiki/Kingpin:_Life_of_Crime) written in modern C++ and modern OpenGL.